Tauffer-Consulting/domino/docs/source/pages/run_local_kind.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Domino backend service needs access to github to be able to fetch the Pieces Repositories.
+The Domino REST API service needs access to github to be able to fetch the Pieces Repositories.
 In order to do this, we need to set the `DOMINO_GITHUB_ACCESS_TOKEN_PIECES`` (with read permission) as an environment variable:

 .. code-block::